 Fran Lefor Rood, AICP

 As Senior Vice President of SB Friedman Development Advisors, Fran Lefor Rood, AICP offers customized advice grounded in her understanding of real estate markets and extensive experience in helping clients reach their development and community goals.
 Her ability to analyze various market scenarios and recommend strategic redevelopment options that work for both the public and private sectors has been key to informing policy and development decisions.
 Fran recently assisted Elevated Chicago in identifying strategies to preserve affordability and enhance community control in support of equitable transit-oriented development in Chicago.
 She has also drafted a housing policy and action plan to address housing challenges in Wauwatosa, Wisconsin.
-In addition, Fran has led numerous financial analyses to determine the need for and structure of public assistance for various clients, reviewing $875.4M in public assistance for $3.9B in project costs.
+In addition, Fran has led numerous financial analyses to determine the need for and structure of public assistance for various clients, reviewing public financial assistance private developments totaling $18.4B in project costs.
 Fran holds a Master of Urban Planning and Policy degree from the University of Illinois at Chicago and a Bachelor of Arts degree in Public Policy from the University of Chicago.
 She is a member of the American Planning Association, Illinois Housing Council, Lambda Alpha International-Ely Chapter and Illinois Tax Increment Association, and serves as a mentor as part of The Goldie Initiative.